-Arizona law defines "public records" broadly and creates a presumption requiring the disclosure of public documents.
-Documents of a purely private or personal nature are not public records.
-However, these documents may be viewed by a third party to determine whether they meet the definition of a public record.
-Only those documents having a "substantial nexus" with a government agency's activities qualify as public records under public records law.
-E-mails that relate solely to personal matters do have substantial nexus with government activities.
-Griffis v.
-Pinal County (2007) 215 Ariz.
-1, 156 P.3d 418.
 When an agency finds that part of a document should be withheld, the agency is required to redact the withheld portion of the public record and produce the remainder of the public record.
 Public inspection should not be denied entirely since other alternatives exist such as deletion of specific personal identifying information.
 Agencies should produce a redacted copy of the document rather than withholding the entire document.
-Carlson v.
-Pima County (1984) 141 Ariz.
-487, 687 P.2d 1242.
+See Carlson v.
+Pima County, 141 Ariz.
+487, 687 P.2d 1242 (1984).

-The evaluation of a public records request involves a two-step process: first determine whether that document is a public record, and if a document falls within the scope of the public records statute, then the presumption favoring disclosure applies.
-If necessary, the agency must perform a balancing test to determine whether privacy, confidentiality, or the best interests of the state outweigh the policy in favor of disclosure.
+The evaluation of a public records request involves a two-step process: first determine whether the requested record is a public record.
+If so, the presumption favoring disclosure applies.
+Second, determine whether an exception to disclosure applies and overcomes the presumption favoring disclosure: Determine whether the record made confidential by statute or determine whether privacy or state interest outweighs the public's interest in the record.
 Griffis v.
-Pinal County (2007) 215 Ariz.
-1, 156 P.3d 418.
+Pinal County 215 Ariz.
+1, 156 P.3d 418 (2007).

 Determination that a record is a public record or other matter and available for public scrutiny must first be made by the officer or agency who is the custodian of the records sought to be obtained, and damages and attorney's fees may be assessed if the officer or agency wrongfully withholds copies of the record.
-Op.Atty.Gen.
-No. R75-781, p.
+Ariz.
+Att'y Gen. Op.
+R75-781, p.
 141, 1975-76, p.
 50, 1976-77